dainelli98/video-caption/README.md

 As with validation, we use BLEU score as the metric to evaluate the model performance.
 In this case the values we obtain are much higher as the better models we were able to train manage quite well to predict the shorter captions associate with each video.

+### Validation and Test BLEUs

+The BLEU values for validation are significantly lower than the ones for test.
+This is caused by the fact that each prediction made in validation is compared with only one caption while in test we compare each prediction with the 20 captions associated to the video from which the prediction is made from.

 ## Experiments

 With the model implementation finished we proceeded to perform several experiments to improve the model performance as much as possible while getting answering other questions that arose in the previous steps of the process.